Seven Big Questions About Story

 Words and ideas alone do not have much meaning.
 The stories behind them create the meaning.

-The reason something happens (the backstory, the cause) imbues the idea, product, event, or character with meaning.
+The reason something happens (“the backstory”) imbues the event, idea, person, product, or character with meaning.

-Don’t try to find one perfect long epic story, instead have a core and tell many narratives that give more meaning to the core story than any one single narrative ever could.
+Great teachers do the same thing when they give multiple anecdotes to explain a single theory.
+And great personal brands are created like this, by having a core personal statement (e.g., what at your core you do and offer) and then making it clear with multi narratives of work experience you consistently deliver on that core.
+Remember, don’t try to find one perfect long epic story, instead have a core story and tell many narratives that give more meaning to the core story than any one single narrative ever could.

 Use Goal -> Insight -> Action.

-In this form, the goals are calls to action, motivations, and reasons for being.
-They establish what needs to be done.
-The insights are ideas and discoveries (and often data) that guide and enable the action.
-They serve as the authority and the clarity.
-And, finally, the action is how one should or could use the insight to accomplish the goal.
-The actions make the insights real and useful in a goal-directed way.
-Without all three, a business story feels lacking.
+In this form, the goals are the calls to action, motivations, and reasons for being; the goals establish what needs to be done.
+The insights are ideas and discoveries (and often data) that guide and enable the action; the insights serve as the authority and the clarity.
+And, finally, the action is how one should or could use the insight to accomplish the goal; the actions make the insights real and useful in a goal-directed way.
+Use these three steps to pitch ideas, sell products, explain data, propose plans, and recount case studies.

 Previous